aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/getting-started/index.md

 {}
 ```

 This works around the fact that your main `tsconfig.json` file excludes the `src/plugins/**/ui` directory,
 which would otherwise prevent the Angular Language Service from working correctly.

 ## Legacy API < v2.1.0

-Prior to Vendure v2.1.0, the API for extending the Admin UI was more verbose and less flexible (React components were not supported at all, for instance).
+Prior to Deenruv v2.1.0, the API for extending the Admin UI was more verbose and less flexible (React components were not supported at all, for instance).
 This API is still supported, but from v2.1 is marked as deprecated and will be removed in a future major version.

 This section describes the legacy API.